Kilimanjaro Kit List

 Other Things Recommended to be Carried When Climbing Kilimanjaro

 - Optional but recommended: Mountain Fuel (inter-meal energy supplements and recovery drinks)

-- Compact digital camera (this model is used by our founder) and spare memory cards
+- Compact digital camera (the Canon G7X is used by our founder) and spare memory cards

 - Sunglasses with UV-filter lenses

 - High energy snacks (Cereal bars, dried fruit and nuts)

 - Spare contact lenses and fluid, if worn

 - Watch - ideally, with GPS features to track your route for later analysis.

 - Head torch with spare batteries and bulb for summit night & tent admin